ktech99/Info201_Final_Repository/README.md

 ### Statistical Questions

-- What percentage of crimes were “ASSAULTS”?
+- What was the change in crime rates before and after Marijuana legalization?
+- Which crimes became more or less prevalent before and after Marijuana legalization
-- Which district had the least crime rate in 2014?
+- Which district had the least crime rate across time?
 - Which district had the highest crime rate overall?
-- How many thefts were reported throughout the years(entire dataset)?
-- How many ‘FALSE ALARMS’ were there in 2016?
+- Do weekdays have more crime rates than weekends?

 ### Libraries Used
 - ggplot